MChatzakis/DaiSy/README.md

 # diNo Library

-**diNoSimilaritySearch** is a modern C++ and Python library for approximate nearest neighbor search.
+**diNoSimilaritySearch** is a C++ and Python library for approximate nearest neighbor search.
 It includes:

 - C++ core library
 - Python bindings